inancgumus/learngo/15-project-retro-led-clock/exercises/README.md

 4. **[Ticker](https://github.com/inancgumus/learngo/tree/master/15-project-retro-led-clock/exercises/04-ticker)**

-  This is an HARD EXERCISE.
+  This is a HARD EXERCISE.
 You will slide the clock animation from right-to-left.
 After this exercise, you will truly feel that you've mastered everything you've learned so far.